-Susannah Young-ah Gottlieb Associate Professor of English and Comparative Literature; Director - Poetry & Poetics Colloquium & Workshop
+Susannah Young-ah Gottlieb Associate Professor of English and Comparative Literary Studies; Chair of the Comparative Literary Studies Program; Director of the Poetry & Poetics Colloquium & Workshop

 Susannah Gottlieb (B.A.
 Yale University, Ph.D.
 University of Chicago) teaches in the areas of twentieth-century literature and thought.
 Her interests include modern and contemporary poetry and poetics, continental philosophy and political theory, German-Jewish intellectual history, and Asian American literary traditions.
 She is the author of Regions of Sorrow: Anxiety and Messianism in Hannah Arendt and W.H.
 Auden(Stanford University Press, 2003) and the editor of Hannah Arendt: Reflections on Literature and Culture (Stanford University Press, 2007).
 Some of her other recent articles and essays include "Two Versions of Voltaire: W. H. Auden and the Dialectic of Enlightenment" (PMLA); "'Reflection on the Right to Will’: Auden’s ‘Canzone’ and Arendt’s Notes on Willing” (Comparative Literature); “‘Seit jener Zeit’: Hannah Arendt und ihre Literaturkritik” (TEXT + KRITIK); “‘With Conscious Artifice: Auden’s Defense of Marriage” (Diacritics); “‘Everyone Is Welcome’: Arendt and the Spirit of Non-pomposity” (GFPJ); “Beyond Tragedy: Arendt, Rogat, and the Judges in Jerusalem” (College Literature); “Reflections on Ruin” (New Formations); “Homing Pidgins: Another Version of Pastoral" (Babel in America, Harvard UP); and “Auden on History” (Auden in Context, Cambridge UP).
 Her current book project is entitled The Importance of Metaphysics: The Intellectual Heresies of W. H. Auden.